davidsmkim/internet_status/README.md

  This summary parses the aforementioned internet_status.log file and displays any dates that had issues along with their counts.
 If no issues arose on a given date, the date is absente from the resulting summary.

 As the summary parses the aforementioned log file, this file obviously needs to exist.

-### Other Notes
-This program works by pinging two random hosts out of a list of hosts (currently comprised of www.apple.com, www.amazon.com, www.google.com).
-If there is no issue with the first host, we consider that a good result.
-If there is any issue with the ping result, we ping the second host to double check that there isn't an issue with the first host.
-If there is an issue with both hosts, we check the local router.
-Depending on the errors received from both hosts and the local router (if any), we log the most severe error.
-We deem the errors from most severe to least severe to be:
-1. An issue with the local router
-2. An issue with the modem or being unable to connect to the internet as a whole
-3. Packet loss
-4. High latency

 ### Usage Examples
 This is what the program looks like while running.